A Guide to Building Effective Product Feedback Loops

 - After making contact with customer support or using the knowledge base

-- After an interaction with the product that led to the payment, subscription or upgrading.
+- After interacting with the product that led to payment, subscription, or an upgrade

-Here are other ways to collect customer feedback:
+Here are other ways to build effective customer feedback loops:

 Customer support reps offer a wealth of useful feedback because they talk directly with customers all the time.
-You’ll gain a better understanding customer problems, bugs, feature suggestions, opinions and more.
+You’ll gain a better understanding of customer problems, bugs, feature suggestions, opinions, and more.
+You can integrate your customer support tool — like Zendesk — with Productboard to automatically send feedback to Productboard.

 Product usage metrics

 Product usage metrics are a great way of discovering customer feedback.
-Look for patterns in software analytics — they’ll help you gain an understanding of how different features are being used.
+Look for patterns in software analytics using tools like Amplitude — they’ll help you gain an understanding of how different features are being used.

 Customers often provide feedback through chat platforms or leave comments on various channels.
 Make sure to keep an eye out.